adamadoukoure464-ui/Akbar/README.md

-this mu first project today can anyone ckeck for me
+this my first project today can anyone ckeck for me